MicrosoftDocs/azure-video-indexer/azure-video-indexer/add-contributor-role-on-the-media-service.md

 2. User-assigned managed identity

 > [!NOTE]
-> You need an Azure subscription with access to both the [Contributor][docs-role-contributor] role and the [User Access Administrator][docs-role-administrator] role to the Azure Media Services and the User-assigned managed identity.
+> You need an Azure subscription with access to both the [Contributor][/azure/role-based-access-control/built-in-roles#contributor] role and the [User Access Administrator][/azure/role-based-access-control/built-in-roles#user-access-administrator] role to the Azure Media Services and the User-assigned managed identity.
 If you don't have the right permissions, ask your account administrator to grant you those permissions.
 The associated Azure Media Services must be in the same region as the Azure AI Video Indexer account.

 ## Add Contributor role on the Media Services
 ### [Azure portal](#tab/portal/)